liquidvotingio/api/README.md

 A [browser extension](https://github.com/oliverbarnes/liquid-voting-browser-ext), on another repo, interacts with it from any content that could use voting on.
 It's completely open (no login) at this point, but down the line there will be different gradations of voter verification available.

 There's [a dockerized version](https://github.com/oliverbarnes/liquid-voting-service/packages/81059) of the API, and manifests to get a rudimentary Kubernetes deployment going.
 The demo is running on Google Kubernetes Engine.
-The intention here, aside from learning and gaining experience with K8s and GKE, is to make the service easily deployable within a microservices/cloud native context.
+The intention here is to make the service easily deployable within a microservices/cloud native context.

 ## Concepts and modeling